 We embrace a Partnership with Families.
 You know your child best and are the best one(s) to support us in ensuring your child’s intellectual, social, emotional, physical and spiritual needs are met.

-Our elementary and full-day kindergarten students attend school from 8:30am to 3:30pm daily.
+Our middle school, elementary, and full-day kindergarten students attend school from 8:30am to 3:30pm daily.
 Half-day kindergarten students attend from 12:30-3:30 p.m. and preschool students typically attend mornings from 8:30 a.m.-12:00 p.m.
-We follow roughly the same schedule as the St. Vrain Valley School District, though we do not observe Late Start days.
-We do not offer transportation to/from school, we do offer a lunch program currently provided by Revolution Foods.
+We roughly follow the same schedule as the St. Vrain Valley School District, though we do not observe Late Start days.
+We do not offer transportation to/from school, and we do offer a lunch program through SVVSD Nutrition Services.